BorisRado/slower_simple_examples/README.md

 **Note:**
 `slwr` requires `flwr` version `1.9.0`.
-Other versions are not supported.
+Later versions are not supported.
 The versions of the other `pip` dependencies in `requirements.txt` are not strict.

 ## Usage examples